CeNCOOS/CeNCOOS_Operations_Tracking/README.md

 - `json_files` : several JSON files used to access data fom each datatype (e.g., shore stations, models, gliders).

+- `scripts` : Python and bash scripts used for generating status csv files for different datastream types.

 - `testing` : various scripts and jupyter notebooks used for testing different stages in the pipeline.